Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Added a new feature that allows Markup by Attribute to add the markup to the name of the option.
 This is useful when the dropdown box has been replaced by color swatches, checkboxes, or some other selector.
 As long as the name of the option is displayed (for instance, when the cursor hovers over it), then the markup will be seen by your customer.

-Fixed a bug where Markup by Attribute would overwrite the options selector for some themes and other plugins.
-This occurred if the theme or plugin provided changed the function of the options selector (for instance, to color swatches), and did not code it so that they take precedence.
+Fixed a bug where Markup by Attribute would overwrite the options' selector for some themes and other plugins.
+This occurred if the theme or plugin provided changed the function of the options' selector (for instance, to color swatches), and did not code it so that they take precedence.